CryptoGrampy/xmr-pocket-node/README.md

-# Monero PocketNode - A Monero node for your Android phone.
+# Monero PocketNode - A Monero node for your Android Device.

 WORK IN PROGRESS.
 USE AT YOUR OWN RISK.
 PR'S WELCOME!
 RECOMMEND USING ON AN OLD PHONE- NOT YOUR DAILY DRIVER.
 I DON'T KNOW HOW TO WRITE ANDROID APPS.